 - 1 red onion , peeled and sliced

 - ½ teaspoon sea salt

 - 1 tablespoon black peppercorns

 - 3 bay leaves

-- Refrigerate onions and remove from fridge while preparing mushroom mix.
+- Refrigerate onions and remove from the fridge while preparing the mushroom mix.

 - Remove bay leaves and peppercorns before serving pickled onions.

 - Heat olive oil in a pan and fry the onions for 5-7 minutes until translucent.